MITHaystack/HOPS/README.md

 ```

 ## Testing
-If you wish to check the correctness of the installation, you can run `make test` from the build directory after successfully building the software.
+If you wish to check the functionality of the installation, you can run `make test` from the build directory after successfully building the software.
 However you will first need to download the relevant set of test data.
 If you do not have a cached copy of the test data, you
 can retrieve it by running the script `testdata_download_all.sh` as detailed below.
 This will download the necessary tarballs and place them in the HOPS test data directory under `<hops-install>/data/test_data`.
 The overall process is: